 CANDID: Valerie Macaulay

-Laura Katherine Sawyier is a personal stylist and a consultant for fashion and consumer brands.
+Laura Katherine Sawyier is a women’s personal and wardrobe stylist and founder of the SALON X LKS event series.
 She is based in St. Louis and New York City.
-To find out more, visit lksawyier.com.